multivendorx/mvx/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transform your WooCommerce store into multivendor marketplace with MultiVendorX - most recommended WooCommerce multi-vendor marketplace solution
+MultiVendorX: WordPress multivendor plugin to build your dream marketplace

 == Description ==

-= MultiVendorX - Most Recommended WooCommerce Multivendor Marketplace Plugin for WordPress = Build your own multivendor marketplace in minutes-no code required.
+= MULTIVENDOR MARKETPLACE PLUGIN FOR WORDPRESS – POWERED BY WOOCOMMERCE = Build your own multivendor marketplace in minutes-no code required.
 **MultiVendorX** is a flexible and powerful WooCommerce multivendor marketplace plugin for WordPress, built to help you launch and manage a full-featured marketplace with ease.